|

 If Mary wasn’t insane (at least according to the legal definition in force at

 the time), was she suffering from a personality disorder?
-It is impossible to
+As stated earlier,

-Evidence of pre-meditation was put forward at her trial and yet there is very
+violence.
+Evidence of pre-meditation was put forward at her trial and yet there

-little evidence that Mary tried to cover her tracks or to clean up the house
+is very little evidence that Mary tried to cover her tracks or to clean up the

 epileptic state at the time of the crime or perhaps she had been drinking prior